pakrym/pipelines/pipelines.md

 await reading;
 await writing;
 ```

+There are quite a few new concepts in the pipelines version of the code.
+Lets break it down step by step:

 When doing IO in .NET the primary exchange type used today is a `System.IO.Stream`.
 The typical pattern for reading forces the caller to allocate a `byte[]` to pass into Read\ReadAsync.